Aandreba/blaze-book/src/contributions/policy.md

 ## No politics
 This is also a simple policy.
 No topics, other than those directly involving the project, should be discussed in issues or PRs.
 A violation of this policy will result in the perpetrators being **immediatelly banned**.

-## No _cancelling_
-In the same vein as the _no politics_ policy, any attempt to cancel or silence a contributor based on opinions not related to the Blaze project will not be tolerated.
-A violation of this policy will result in the perpetrators being **immediatelly banned**.